-- A. Total field magnetic anomaly - B. Vertical gradient of total magnetic anomaly - C. Tilt angle (or Tilt Derivative) of the total magnetic anomaly
+- A. Total field magnetic anomaly - B. Vertical gradient of total magnetic anomaly - C. Tilt angle (or Tilt Derivative) of the total magnetic anomaly - D. Total horizontal gradient

 These maps are representative of the distribution of magnetization over the surveyed areas.
 The list of the produced maps is shown in Table 4.